guettli/programming-guidelines/README.rst

 Communication with Customers: Tell customers what they should test ..................................................................

 I have seen it several times: Software gets developed.
 The customer was told to test and ... nothing happens.
 That's not satisfying since software developers want to hear that their work does help.
-If you (the developer) provide a check-list of things to test, then the likelihood to get feedback soon is bigger.
+If you (the developer) provide a checklist of things to test, then the likelihood to get feedback is bigger.

+It is wise to create this checklist for testing as early as possible.
+It tells the developer the desired result.

 Communication with Customers: Define "done" ...........................................